PrestaShop/docs/themes/assets/index.rst

 Unregistering
 ------------------

-That's the whole point of an id, you can unregister assets.
-For exemple if you want to improve your theme/module compatibility with a module, you can unregister it's assets and handle it your self.
+You can unregister assets!
+That's the whole point of an ``id``.
+For example if you want to improve your theme/module's compatibility with a module, you can unregister its assets and handle them yourself.

 Let's say you want to be fully compatible with a popular navigation module.
-You will create template override of course but you could also remove the style that come with it and bundle your specific style in your ``theme.css`` (since it's loaded on everypage).
+You could create a template override of course, but you could also remove the style that comes with it and bundle your specific style in your ``theme.css`` (since it's loaded on every page).

-To unregister an assets you need ot know it's ID.
+To unregister an assets, you need ot know it's ID.

 In themes
 ^^^^^^^^^^^^^^^^^^^^

-As of today the only to unregister an assets without any module is to place an empty file where the module override would be.
+As of today, the only way to unregister an asset without any module is to place an empty file where the module override would be.

-If the module registers a javascript file placed in ``views/js/file.js`` you simply need to create an empty file in ``modules/modulename/views/js/file.js``.
+If the module registers a JavaScript file placed in ``views/js/file.js``, you simply need to create an empty file in ``modules/modulename/views/js/file.js``.

-It works for both JS and CSS.
+It works for both JavaScript and CSS assets.

 In modules
 ^^^^^^^^^^^^^^^^^^^^

-Both methods ``unregisterJavascript`` and ``unregisterStylesheet`` take only one argument: the unique ID of the resource you want to remove.
+Both ``unregisterJavascript`` and ``unregisterStylesheet`` methods take only one argument: the unique ID of the resource you want to remove.